Tatarenok/Tatarenok/README.md

 I'm passionate about coding and building cool projects! 🚀

-🔭 I'm currently working on some exciting.
+🔭 I'm currently working on some exciting projects.

 🌱 I'm always eager to learn and explore new technologies.